 Now entering its sixth year, the Federal Motor Carrier Safety Administration’s Compliance, Safety, Accountability (CSA) initiative is a bit of a thorn in the sides of truckers and trucking companies, which is good news for motorists as the stricter enforcement of safety checks means safer roads for the average driver.
 Using data from roadside inspections, driver and vehicle violations, and crash reports, CSA identifies trucking companies and drivers with safety problems and targets them for further investigation.

-While many truckers and motor carrier companies feel the scores assigned to them by CSA are unfair, a look at the most common violations cited under CSA in a good reminder of the things that can go wrong on trucks and endanger the lives of other motorists and passengers.
+While many truckers and motor carrier companies feel the scores assigned to them by CSA are unfair, a look at the most common violations cited under CSA in a good reminder of the things that can go wrong resulting in dangerous truck accidents.

 - Lighting.
 Broken lights are probably cited most frequently because they are easily seen by law enforcement as trucks cruise by at night.
 When headlights and brake lights are out, other drivers cannot see a truck approaching from behind or cannot tell when a truck is slowing down or stopping in front of them, creating an obvious danger.
 Other lights, such as front clearance lamps and side marker lights, are there to let other vehicles see the size of the truck at night.
 When these lights are out, cars and other trucks cannot tell how wide or how long a truck is, which could lead to an accident.